chanchalKhatua/DevOps-Lecture-Notesfromscalar/AWS1mynote/ECR_EKS_APP-RUNNER/ECS.md

 * **Task Definitions**: A blueprint or immutable specification that describes how a container should be launched.
 It defines the image, CPU, memory, ports, and volumes required.

+* **Images and ECR**: Images are stored in Amazon Elastic Container Registry (ECR).
+ECS pulls the container images from the registry to deploy them based on task definitions.

 * **Tasks**: These are running instances of a task definition within a cluster.
 Tasks are ephemeral and can be created or terminated based on application requirements.